sandialabs/chama/documentation/simulation.rst

 Chama requires a set of precomputed simulations to determine optimal sensor placement.
 The type of simulation depends on the application and scale of interest.
-Multiple scenarios should be generated to capture uncertainty in the system.
+In many cases, multiple scenarios should be generated to capture uncertainty in the system.
 Steady state or transient simulations can be used, depending on the sensor placement objective.
 For example, while transient simulations are required to minimize time to detection, steady